5 YouTube Thumbnail Tips That Drive More Clicks

 Obviously this creates extra pressure on the designer who has to get the focus of the content over without spelling it out for the viewer.
 Vy and her team are world-class experts at this and know exactly when to use text only when necessary.
 When they do, it’s big and bright and it counts.

-Vy confirms that a lot of rookie mistakes she sees with custom thumbnails on YouTube is trying to cram in as much text as possible.
+Vy confirms that a lot of rookie mistakes she sees with custom thumbnails on YouTube are trying to cram in as much text as possible.
 Unfortunately, it becomes almost impossible to read when you shrink the thumbnail down.
 When the graphic becomes too busy the viewer is going to have a hard time understanding what your video is about and they may not even click through to find out.

-Vy’s team have solid rules for text use: use three words or less for any thumbnail, keep that text precise, and only ever use if it makes the story complete.
+Vy’s team have solid rules for text use: use three words or less for any thumbnail, keep that text precise, and only ever use it if it makes the story complete.
 Also, think about the colors you use for the text to make it stand out.
 And don’t repeat the title in the thumbnail - ever!

 But Vy goes even further to create a sense of emotion with viewers.
 Not only does she want to attract viewers with facial expressions, but also with a sense of action and purpose from the people featured in the image.
 As this is rarely achieved from someone just standing still, she makes sure that Chad, herself, or the Hacker are in some kind of motion - like running or fighting back.
 The aim is to create a need for the audience to find out what happens next.